 History of ATSILS and NATSILS

-NATSILS was established as the peak body for ATSILS in 2007.
-Initially operating as a body to share best practice in the provision of legal assistance services to Aboriginal and Torres Strait Islander peoples, over time NATSILS has evolved and grown into a highly coordinated body that has expanded its sphere of influence to include broader issues in addition to those of service provision.
+While there have been national meetings of the ATSILS and various formations of the national body over the years, NATSILS was established as the peak body for ATSILS in 2007.
+Initially operating as a body to share best practice in the provision of legal assistance services to Aboriginal and Torres Strait Islander peoples, over time NATSILS has evolved and grown into a highly coordinated body that has expanded its sphere of influence to include policy, advocacy, law reform and broader issues in addition to those of service provision.

 Through the expertise of its members, NATSILS has become an expert voice on Aboriginal and Torres Strait Islander peoples and the justice system.
 NATSILS regularly provides expert commentary and advice as to Aboriginal and Torres Strait Islander peoples and human rights, access to justice, social inclusion, systemic discrimination, evidence based justice policy, and in particular evidence based criminal justice policy.